 The Boswell Lecture series was established by the William & Mary Department of History, the Gay and Lesbian Alumni/ae Association, and members of the Boswell Family in 1997.
-Since then, it has brought scholars influenced by Boswell's life and work to speak at events open to both the College community and general public.
+Since then, it has brought scholars influenced by Boswell's life and work to speak at events open to the campus community and the general public.

 E. Patrick Johnson, Carlos Montezuma Professor of African American Studies and Performance Studies at Northwestern University: "The Beekeeper: Performing Black Southern Women Who Love Women."